Who Should Perform the Whipple Procedure? continued...

 What Are Complications of the Whipple Procedure?

-Immediately after the Whipple procedure, serious complications affect up to one-third of patients.
+Immediately after the Whipple procedure, serious complications can affect many patients.
 One of the most common of these include the development of false channels (fistulas) and leakage from the site of the bowel reconnection.
 Other possible surgical complications include:

 - Trouble with the stomach emptying itself after meals